francespinnock/francespinnock.github.io/_pages/cv.md

 description: About Frances Pinnock
 ---

 b.
-1990, Bristol UK
+1990, Bristol, UK
-Lives and works in London UK
+Lives and works in London, UK

 <br />